California Wildfires: Thousands Evacuated as Strong Winds Fuel at Least 3 Blazes in L.A. Area

 Fannie Mae’s Natural Disaster Relief Policies

-FEMA Major Disaster Declaration – Vermont Severe Winter Storm
+FEMA Major Disaster Declaration – North Dakota Wildfires and Straight-line Winds

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Vermont to supplement state, tribal and local recovery efforts in areas affected by a severe winter storm from January 9-13, 2024.
+FEMA has issued a Major Disaster Declaration for the state of North Dakota to supplement state, tribal, and local recovery efforts in areas affected by wildfires and straight-line winds from October 5-6, 2024.
 The following counties have been approved for assistance:

 Public Assistance: